• Home

 This will depend on the location and length of the workshop.

-• 1-day workshops generally will begin at 9am and end by 4 or 5pm, although times may vary.
+• 1-day workshops generally will begin at 8-9am and end by 3pm, although times may vary.
 These workshops will not have any classroom instruction as all instruction will be in the field as a group or one-on-one while shooting.

-• Weekend (or 2-3 day) workshops include four field shooting sessions and often class time as well, depending on the workshop.
+• Weekend (or 2-3 day) workshops include 4-6 field shooting sessions and often class time as well, depending on the workshop and access to meeting space.
 They typically run from 3:00pm on Sunday to 2:00pm the following Tuesday (sometimes they will run on different days of the week).
-Typically there is one shoot the first evening, an AM and PM shoot the next day and an AM shoot on last day...followed by a final critique session that afternoon.
+Typically the first and last day will have one shoot and the days in between will have 2 shoots per day.
 Typically class time includes some lecture on photographic topics and also feedback via photo critique.
-This can vary according to the specific workshop, but this is the general flow of the shorter workshops.
+This varies according to the specific workshop, but it is the general flow of the shorter workshops.

 • These are the general outlines for most NCPW programs.
 Some workshops and seminars may deviate from this pattern a bit depending on the amout of activities planned, the information presented and the need for travel during the workshop.